How to Videotape a “Talking Head”

 CAMERA AND SUBJECT POSITIONING

-Usually the camera is pretty close to the subject, either literally or via zoom lens.
+No matter what kind of camera you use, it’s usually pretty close to the subject, either literally or via zoom lens.
 The camera will either be staring them directly in the face or, off to the side just a bit in what’s called a 3/4 profile.

 There is a difference in how a viewer will react to someone staring right at them or one glancing off to the side.
 Staring directly is more personal and intimate.
 Looking off to the side makes the viewer feel more like an observer.
-Which is appropriate for your video is up to you.
+Which one is appropriate for your video depends on what feel you are going for.

 I LOVE 30 Rock and The Office, two examples where the characters “confide” in the viewer.
-The director conveys that visually by shooting a standard talking head.
+The director conveys that visually by shooting a standard talking head with the “interviewee.”

 When you frame up your talking head shot, be aware of what is called head room and nose room.

 TV terms are awfully plain spoken.
-They mean:
+These two terms mean:

 • How much room is there above the head?